olaffx/ios26-hooks/README.md

 **WARNING**

-This will **NOT** work on a real iPhone, if you want to execute the code fully you need to run it in a virtualized iPhone (vphone-aio)
+This will **NOT** work on a real iPhone, if you want to execute the code fully you need to run it in a virtualized iPhone (vphone-aio) or (vphone-cli)

 **Functions that will work on a real iPhone:**